Annual & Application Dam Fees

 The fee height of a dam, as determined by DSOD, is the vertical distance measured from the lowest point at the downstream toe of the dam to its maximum storage elevation, which is typically the spillway crest.

 Application fees are required for all construction, enlargements, repairs, alterations, and removals of dams and appurtenant structures, as outlined in section 6300 of the Water Code.
-These fees account for about 10 to 15 percent of the DSOD program budget.
 The full fee amount should be submitted with the application and plans, specifications, and supporting documents.
 The filing fee for an application is based upon the estimated cost according to the schedule; see Fees For Applications: Schedule (within State Jurisdiction) (PDF).